wesleythegreat/arch-installation-guide/README.md

 **note: this installation will only guide you to install the vanila arch linux with CLI.
 ![image](https://user-images.githubusercontent.com/51907689/111893773-03218300-8a40-11eb-9343-d3cc47674d55.png)
 # The start of installation
-## the installtion must have ethernet connected
+## the installation must have ethernet connected

 - ping google.com "you must know if you have an internet connection"